zakuramiz/The-Little-Taco-Shop/README.md

+# This is a project I did for 10th lesson of Dave Grey's HTML Course!

-# "HTML Project for Beginners"
+## "HTML Project for Beginners"

 ✅ [Check out my YouTube Channel with all of my tutorials](https://www.youtube.com/DaveGrayTeachesCode).